-- a file with error messages (swap207.log) - a file with final pressure heads of all compartments (Hfinal.dat) an empty file which is only relevant when the Graphical User Interface is applied (Suc.cex)
+- a file with error messages (swap.log) - a file with final pressure heads of all compartments (Hfinal.dat) an file which may be used to detect the end of a simulation: Swap.oke.
+This file contains the following text: 'Swap version 2.09d : simulation succesfully terminated!'